michaelockenden/algorand-flask/blog/blogpost.md

 `requirements.txt` should be filled with the requriements mentioned earlier.
 This can then be installed with `pip install -r requirements.txt`.
 Make sure your virtual environment is activated.

-The remaining files should be filled out as so:
+The remaining files should be filled out as such:

 `__init__.py`:
 ```python
 from flask import Flask